batteries-included/batteries-included/static/src/content/post/fairsource.md

 licenses.

-Conversely, many developers heralded the move with a more well-defined approach to how source code could be used, modified, and deployed while protecting the projects of smaller creators or businesses who, under more permissive copyleft frameworks, could see their software forked to oblivion by larger companies.
+Conversely, many developers heralded the move with a more well-defined approach to how source code could be used, modified, and deployed while still creating a revenue stream to reward the developers.

 So… is Fair Source the right approach?